mylh/indiehacker-boilerplate/README.md

 ### Configuring local

-- [ ] Adjust settings in `web/backend/theprojectname/settings/local.py` and secrets in `web/backend/.env`
+- [ ] Adjust settings in `web/backend/theprojectname/settings/local.py` and secrets in `web/backend/.env` these are used in local development with docker
 - [ ] start development container with `docker-compose up` and apply migrations by running `docker exec -it theprojectname_web python manage.py migrate`
 - [ ] create django admin superuser `docker exec -it theprojectname_web python manage.py createsuperuser`
 - [ ] go to http://localhost:8000 and check that website is loading